 Mission and Scope of Work

 The mission of the Office of Internal Audit is to provide independent, objective assurance and consulting services, using a risk-based approach, to add value and improve the operations of the University of Florida and its affiliated organizations, including its direct support organizations and Faculty Practice Plan corporations.
-The OIA will serve as a central point for coordination of and oversight for activities that promote accountability, integrity, efficiency, and compliance.
+The OIA will serve as a central point for coordination of and oversight for activities that promote accountability, integrity, and efficiency in the operations of the university.

 The scope of work of the OIA is to determine whether the university's network of risk management control and governance processes as designed and represented by management is adequate and functioning in a manner to ensure: